iTwin/itwinjs-core/docs/learning/backend/Workspace.md

 ### Cloud-backed WorkspaceContainers

-`WorkspaceContainer`s are meant to be the distribution system for application resources, so users need to be sure they're always using the correct version of resources - which may or may not be the latest, depending on their workflow.
-That can be accomplished either by *brute force* (e.g. copying files around), or much better, by using a cloud *workspace service*.
-The Workspace API is virtually the same either way.
+`WorkspaceContainer`s are meant to be the distribution system for application resources, so users need to be sure they're always using the correct version of resources - which may or may not be the newest version, depending on their workflow.
+That may be accomplished either by *brute force* (e.g. copying files around), or much better, by using a cloud *workspace service*.
+The `Workspace` API is virtually the same either way.

 When using a cloud workspace service, every call to [Workspace.getContainer]($backend) first checks whether the local copy of the `WorkspaceContainer` is up-to-date with the cloud version, and synchronizes it if not.
 When using the "offline" mode, the `WorkspaceContainer` is fully downloaded to a local file in the [Workspace.containerDir]($backend) directory, with the name `${containerId}.itwin-workspace-container`.

-When using brute force, `Workspace.containerDir` is a directory on a shared file server, or the `itwin-workspace-container` are copied around some other way.
+When using brute force, `Workspace.containerDir` may be a directory on a shared file server, or the `.itwin-workspace-container` files may be copied around some other way.

 ### Creating WorkspaceContainers

-`WorkspaceContainers` are always created and modified by administrators (not end users), usually on desktop computers.
+`WorkspaceContainers` are always created and modified by administrators rather than users, usually on desktop computers.
 They are created as local files using [EditableWorkspaceFile.create]($backend), and modified using the other methods on `EditableWorkspaceFile`.

-When using a workspace service, the cloud container is created by calling [EditableWorkspaceFile.upload]($backend).
+When using a cloud workspace service, the cloud container is created by calling [EditableWorkspaceFile.upload]($backend).

 ### WorkspaceContainer Editing and Synchronization